gurrola/Analyzer/README.md

 1. You need to work at the SLC6 area.

-   1.1 If you are working from the LPC cluster, you need to do the following:
+   1.1 If you are working from the LPC cluster, you need to do the following:<br>
-    source /cvmfs/cms.cern.ch/cmsset_default.csh
+    source /cvmfs/cms.cern.ch/cmsset_default.csh <br>
     setenv SCRAM_ARCH slc6_amd64_gcc491

 2. set the CMSSW release: cmsrel CMSSW_7_4_0